To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-You are about to embark on one of the craziest and most fulfilling experiences of your life, and whether or not you are a writer, editor, photographer, Instagram model, YouTube sensation, or just a dude with a flip phone, you are going to want to document your time abroad.
-It doesn't matter if you are just taking a gap year, heading overseas to volunteer, or participating in a Study Abroad program with your college, many new adventures await, and even if you don't want to share them with the world, you may want to share them with yourself later on down the road.
-Here I have compiled a unique list of ways to document your time abroad, From every day updating, to simple one a week check-ins, this list is for every type of traveller.
+Looking for a way to document travel?
+You are about to embark on one of the craziest and most fulfilling experiences of your life, and whether or not you are a writer, editor, photographer, Instagram model, YouTube sensation, or just a dude with a flip phone-you are going to want to document your time abroad.
+It doesn’t matter if you are just taking a gap year, heading overseas to volunteer, or participating in a Study Abroad program with your college, many new adventures await, and even if you don’t want to share them with the world, you may want to share them with yourself later on down the road.
+Here I have compiled a unique list of ways to document your time abroad, From updating every day, to simple once a week check-ins, this list is for every type of traveler.

 I always start with this, because it’s the easiest way to document anything when you’re on the go.
 From questions that pop in my head that later turn into blog posts, to the name of the cute café down the street I might want to return to later on.
 Keeping notes in your phone is a great habit to get into.
 Whenever a new idea, thought, question, or tidbit of info comes my way, I quickly jot it down to look back on later.
 Once you do this, it makes the rest of the documentation process a whole lot easier!

 If you’re a writer, or even if you’re not since everyone is blogging these days, a blog is a great way to write about your time abroad, and be able to share it with family and friends back at home.
 Whether you go with a diary style blog and just write about your experiences, or you try and give more practical advice for other travelers, your people back at home will thank you for the frequent updates.

 Different (free) providers include WordPress, Blogger, Tumbler…the list is endless.

 For more travel inspo, check out my other posts on The Boho Traveller.